 Pro Tip: Be sure to take your camera for this scenic photo opportunity.

-Lumberjack and carving competitions will be the highlight of this event.
+Lumberjack and carving competitions will be the highlight of this Sullivan County festival.
 You can watch as a carving is created and bid on at the daily auction.
-There will be craft vendors, kids’ activities, a quilt show, and an art expo at this Sullivan County festival.
+There will be craft vendors, kids’ activities, a quilt show, and an art expo at the Lumberjack/Chainsaw Carving Competition and Festival.

 Pro Tip: You can pick your own apples at various orchards in the area.

-The New Cumberland Apple Festival features approximately 275 food and craft vendors.
+The New Cumberland Apple Festival features approximately 270 food and craft vendors.
 You will find caramel apples, apple pie, and apple everything.
-Games, live music throughout the day, pig roast, chicken barbecue, and pony rides are also available.
+Games, live music throughout the day, a pig roast, barbecue chicken, and pony rides are also available.
 New Cumberland is across the river from Harrisburg.

 Pro Tip: Park at Bridge Street and ride the trolley.